PavelPZ/riverpod_navigator/features/login_flow.md

 1. there is a home screen, five book screens (with id = 1...5), and a login screen
 2. each screen (except login one) has a Login x Logout button
-3. the book screen with odd 'id' is not accessible without login (for such screens the application is redirected to the login page)
+3. the book screen with odd 'id' is not accessible without login (for such screens, if the user is not logged in, the application is redirected to the login page)
 4. after logging in, the application redirects to the page that requires a login

 ## Application logic